GundogCodes/Branchs-Project_2/readME.md

 ### 2. Now navigate back to the terminal, and move your project directory and type the following: ```git clone git@github.com:GundogCodes/project_2.git ``` This will begin to download all the project files on to your machine.
 You can now open the project in your favourite code editor.

 ## Installation
-(all global and local packages you need)

 ### Once your project is open, there will be 2 more things you need to do before you can start running the app.
 On the command line, enter: ```npm i``` which will download all the necessary packages that the app needs to run.
-Next, open the project in your code editor, navigate to the .env file where you will add your desired sha256 hash key = to SECRET.
+Next, open the project in your code editor, navigate to the .env file where you will add your desired secret sha256 hash key = to SECRET ```SECRET=<yourHashedKey>```.
 This is necessary to properly authenicate your users.

 ## Starting App